Huis Honselaarsdijk: History

 After the death of his father, Prince William II completed the building of the house, although only a few of the planned extensions, such as galleries and pavilions, were created.

 Under William III and Mary the gardens were renovated and the house was adapted to the needs of its time (e.g. introduction of the sash window).
 The house was a rallying point for the various crossings to England or entrances to the city of The Hague.

-After the death of king-stadtholder William III the house was claimed by his cousin, king Frederick I in Prussia, just as various other country houses and palaces.
-The Prussian king and his family mostly lived in Berlin and because of an ongoing dispute about the inheritance with the King-Stadtholders sole heirs in the Frisian Nassau branch, little or no maintenance was taken up and the house fell into disrepair.
-Due to negotiations between Frederick II the Great and Anne, Princess Royal and Princess of Orange, the house was sold to her son prince William V in 1754.
+After the death of king-stadtholder William III, the house was claimed by his cousin, King Frederick I in Prussia, just as various other country houses and palaces.
+The Prussian king and his family mostly lived in Berlin and because of an ongoing dispute about the inheritance with the King-Stadtholder's sole heirs in the Frisian Nassau branch, little or no maintenance was taken up and the house fell into disrepair.
+Due to negotiations between Frederick the Great and Anne, Princess Royal and Princess of Orange, the house was sold to her son Prince William V in 1754.
 There were plans for renovation, but considered too expensive.
 William V occasionally used the house only for hunting purposes.
-The last real residents were his sister princess Carolina and her husband Karl Christian, Prince of Nassau-Weilburg between 1760 and 1765.
+The last real residents were his sister Princess Carolina and her husband Karl Christian, Prince of Nassau-Weilburg between 1760 and 1765.

-During the French occupation the House was confiscated in 1795 and fell into decay.
+During the French occupation the house was confiscated in 1795 and fell into decay.
 It was used as prison and hospital.
-After the restoration in the Netherlands in 1813, king William I was not inspired to save the house and it was demolished in 1815.
+After the restoration in the Netherlands in 1813, King William I was not inspired to save the house and it was demolished in 1815.

 Currently, only part of the outbuildings remains, the ‘Nederhof’ (the lower courtyard), which was used as stables and guest quarters.
 Since its restoration in 1976, it is used as a foster home.

 Art and architecture

 Prince Frederick Henry and his wife princess Amalia of Solms-Braunfels introduced the classical architecture in the Netherlands by building various large country houses and gardens, such as Huis Honselaarsdijk, Huis ter Nieuwburg and Huis ten Bosch.
-These house were inspired on French and Italian architecture, such as the Palais du Luxembourg in Paris and the Versailles palace of king Louis XIII.
+These house were inspired on French and Italian architecture, such as the Luxembourg Palace in Paris and the Palace of Versailles of King Louis XIII.

 With help of their secretary, Constantijn Huygens, Frederick Henry and Amalia selected architects Jacob van Campen and Pieter Post as their architects for the house.
 But they were also supported by several French artists such as the architect Simon de la Vallée and the gardener André Mollet.
 For the interior various artists were involved such as Gerard van Honthorst, Wybrand de Geest, Pieter de Grebber, Paulus Bor, Christiaen van Couwenbergh, Cornelis Vroom, Artus Quellinus the Elder.

-The House served as inspiration for the City Palace of Potsdam built by the son in law of prince Frederick Henry, Frederick William, Elector of Brandenburg.
+The house served as inspiration for the City Palace, Potsdam, built by the son in law of Prince Frederick Henry, Frederick William, Elector of Brandenburg.